JamesWoolfenden/terraform-aws-cassandra/README.md

 # terraform-aws-cassandra
-A project to set up infrastracture in AWS for a multi-region cassandra cluster
+A project to set up infrastructure in AWS for a multi-region cassandra cluster